Brief

 control

 and programming".
-(Paper presented at the 40th Annual Meeting of the
+(Paper presented at the 40th Annual Meeting

 American

-Society of Clinical Hypnosis, Fort Worth, Texas,
+Society of Clinical Hypnosis, Fort Worth, Texas, March 18, 1998,

-March 18, 1998, adapted from Noblitt, 1998;
+adapted from Noblitt, 1998;

 Accessing